CAFO Wet Weather Event Management

 Table of Contents

-Permitted animal feeding operations in Missouri must meet design criteria that exceed national design standards for manure storage facilities.
+Manure storages for animal feeding operations in Missouri must meet state and federal design standards.
 At times operators of these facilities are faced with precipitation events that exceed the design criteria for their operation.
 The objective of this web page is to help operators make the best possible decisions when faced with this situation.

 Managing Wet Weather Events on your Farm(top)

 Rule 1: Do not let your facility overflow or otherwise degrade the physical integrity of your manure storage facility.

 CAFO and AFO owners/operators when faced with a lagoon or other manure storage facility that is likely to discharge should take action to ensure that the integrity of the lagoon berms are protected.
 Such actions can include pumping onto saturated ground or allowing manure to exit the spillway of the lagoon.

 Such a discharge will likely result in a notice of violation (NOV).
 However, if it can be shown that the facility was operated properly and rainfall events affecting the storage facility exceeded the design capacity of the facility the penalties may be waived by MDNR.

 Potential penalties for land application onto wet or frozen ground often are less than penalties for an over-flowing manure storage.
 In no case can any discharge from a facility result in degradation of the waters of the State of Missouri below water quality standards and penalties are likely if a spill results has measurable impacts on waters of the State.